 Thiru Kalyanam: The traditional wedding ceremony of Garbarakshambigai Amman to Lord Shiva.

 Thirukkarthigai: Tamil Nadu celebrates Karthigai Deepam as the traditional festival.
 This festival of lights involves lighting lights almost anywhere to put an end to darkness.
-People believe that the light will make people close with Lord Shiva on Karthigai Deepam.
+People believe that the light will make people close to Lord Shiva on Karthigai Deepam.
 Lord Shiva will shed all his blessings during this special time of the year.